What are Journal Entries?

 Create Journal Entries

-If there are certain entries that need to be recorded or corrected in your FreshBooks account, the Accountant can create entries manually on your behalf (like Owner's Draw for example).
+If there are certain entries that need to be recorded or corrected in your FreshBooks account, the Accountant can create entries manually on your behalf (like a Fixed Asset purchase for example).
 Creating a Journal Entry can be done with the below steps:

 - As an Accountant, click on the Accounting section